Insilico-org/TCMxPlore/README.md

 - Design custom formulas using compound-target associations
 - Analyze herb-formula-condition relationships
 - Generate formula recommendations based on molecular signatures
+- Tools that allow AI agents to interact with the TCM databases

 ## Installation